-To begin, coaching is a form of consulting, and is a new and rapidly growing profession, particularly, the area of personal development coaches.
-Coaches will identify strengths, weaknesses, goals, and needs, typically through a series of prearranged sessions over a month.
+Coaching is a form of consulting and is a new and rapidly growing profession.
+Many coaches are freelance consultants who can attribute the recent explosion in coaching to the downsizing of human resource departments and the trend of working at home (Canadian Business 1997,205).
+Helping clients set goals, work more efficiently, and become more focused and motivated can be a lucrative career (Canadian Business 1997,205).
+Coaches identify strengths, weaknesses, goals, and needs, typically through a series of prearranged sessions.
 As Troy A. Waugh stresses, it is better to only coach a few people simultaneously, with consistent hourly sessions every week (Waugh 1997,145).
-Importantly, the four core elements of the coaching process are support, modeling, step-by-step development, and encouragement (Bentley 1996,121).
+The four core elements of the coaching process are support, modeling, step-by-step development, and encouragement (Bentley 1996,121).

-Specific goals that can be achieved through the mentoring process include advancement of employees' careers, solidification of relationships between managers and staff, a deepening of the commitment to the goals and values of an organization, and the development of personal connections (Gilley 1996,40).
-What mentoring also does, is help the mentee avoid the typical hazards that go hand-in-hand with today's workplace, or as Gilley and Boughton put it, it develops "employees' political awareness and savvy"(Gilley 1996,40).
-Mentors provide their proteges with invaluable information on the mission and philosophy of the organization and serve as confidantes (Gilley 1996,40).
-They show them the ropes and offer encouragement, but do not perform tasks for their mentees.
+The mentoring process can advance employee careers, solidify relationships between managers and staff, deepen commitment to the goals and values of an organization, and enrich personal connections (Gilley 1996,40).
+What mentoring also does is help the mentee avoid the typical hazards that go hand-in-hand with today's workplace, or as Gilley and Boughton put it, mentoring develops "employees' political awareness and savvy" (Gilley 1996,40).
+Mentors provide their protégés with invaluable information on the mission and philosophy of the organization and serve as confidantes (Gilley 1996,40).
+They show them the ropes and offer encouragement.

 The key to mentoring is to closely link it to the mission, goals, and priority strategies of the organization.
 Only an integrated, facilitated process which is linked to current and future mission or business imperatives can be expected to stand the buffeting of the winds of change.
 Of course, mentoring must be monitored and tracked to measure its impact (Murray 1995).

-1. "Coaching [is] taking someone through the experiential learning cycle in a systematic way with the intention of improving the capability to apply specific skills or deal with problematic situations.
+1. "Coaching [is] taking someone through the experiential learning cycle in a systematic way with the intention of improving the capability to apply specific skills or deal with problematic situations."

-2. Mentoring [is] assigning a respected and competent individual (other than the direct boss) to provide guidance and advice in order to help someone cope with and grow in the job" (Truelove 1992,279).
+2. "Mentoring [is] assigning a respected and competent individual (other than the direct boss) to provide guidance and advice in order to help someone cope with and grow in the job" (Truelove 1992,279).

-Mentoring has had a long history with its roots stretching back to the 8th century B.C. where it got its name from the elderly friend and counselor of Odysseus, named Mentor, who also offered guidance and acted as tutor to Odysseus' son Telemachus.
-It continued to be the basis on which commerce, craft, and art were carried on from ancient times until the inception of capitalism.
-Coaching, on the other hand, has only been around for the last few decades, and has only received great attention in the 1990s (North 1997,206).
-Mentors can perform similar functions as a coach, but is usually someone who works within the same facility, whereas coaches are more often from outside the organization, but not always (Judge 1997,72).
-Both involve the transfer of some skill or piece of knowledge, and primarily, the distinction between mentors and coaches may be summarized as follows:
+Mentoring has a long history, with its roots stretching back to the 8th century B.C.
+It got its name from the elderly friend and counselor of Odysseus, a man named Mentor, who also offered guidance and acted as tutor to Odysseus' son, Telemachus.
+It continued to be the basis by which commerce, craft, and art were carried out from ancient times until the inception of capitalism.
+Coaching, on the other hand, has only been around for the last few decades, and only received a lot of attention in the 1990s (North 1997,206).
+Mentors can fulfil the role of a coach, and is usually someone who works in the same facility as the mentees.
+Coaches more often come from outside the organization, but not always (Judge 1997,72).

 1. Coaches focus on a specific set of problems, or the "results of the job," exploring solutions and opportunities for the employee to use (Megginson 1995,30).